Ghost Town USA’s

 Joseph

-Original owners of the Bon Ton Saloon in Bear Valley.
+Original owner of the Bon Ton Saloon in Bear Valley.
 It was directly across the street from Fremont’s Oso House.
 He was originally employed by the Merced Mining Company, and opened his saloon after saving up enough money to do so.
 He was shot and killed while trying to break up a fight between two drunken miners.

 11